 I believe that living at this time, in a challenged world in urgent need for change, we are feeling the need – and being called – to find our aliveness and connection more than ever before.
 While “therapy” used to be prescribed for people with diagnosed problems, I feel that today, inner work – in the many flexible and creative forms it now takes – is now more relevant than ever to anyone willing to explore the gift, the huge challenge and the joyful-exciting-infinite potential of being human at this time!

 Whoever you are, if you can feel the call of old wounds wanting to heal or potential wanting to be lived, or both, I invite you into the spaces I offer.
-My work is a constantly unfolding synthesis of Gestalt therapy and therapeutic experience in movement, touch, dance, music, voice, drama, ritual and contact with nature.
+My work is a constantly unfolding synthesis of Gestalt therapy, IFS (Internal Family Systems) and therapeutic experience in movement, touch, dance, music, voice, drama, ritual and contact with nature.
 It’s also very simple.

 Individual sessions are a chance to explore the heart of the matter you bring with you, in a personal two-way relationship, following the process as it unfolds with the attention and tools it demands.
 In workshops, you are part of the group, “travel” through exercises and experiences alongside them, and can share with an mutually inspire each other along this journey.

-I work in Germany (Berlin), South-West England (from March 2019) and via video-call, at intervals which feel right for you.
+I work in South-West England and online via video-call, at intervals which feel right for you.
 A session is designed to be a time for gathering connection and insights as well as tools and ideas for concrete ‘homework’ which you can put into practise yourself.
 This lets you be as independent as you want to be, and rooted in support which you can ask for when you need it.

 How I work

-The space I hold is informed by my training in Gestalt Therapy, as well as past training in Music, Dance/Movement and Body therapies.
+The space I hold is informed by my training in Gestalt Therapy and IFS as well as past training in Music, Dance/Movement and Body therapies.
 I also have a strong interest in the subject of Trauma as well as the healing potential of nature.